gilbertchen/duplicacy/GUIDE.md

 If -chunks is specified, the command will also print out every chunk the snapshot references.

-The -reset-password option is used to reset stored passwords and to allow passwords to be enterred again.
+The -reset-password option is used to reset stored passwords and to allow passwords to be entered again.
 Please refer to the [Managing Passwords](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#managing-passwords) section for more information.

 When the repository can have multiple storages (added by the *add* command), you can specify the storage to list by specifying the storage name.